All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 Glycyl-L-histidyl-L-lysine-copper (GHK-Cu) is a naturally occurring copper peptide complex found in human plasma, saliva, and urine.
 This tripeptide demonstrates remarkable wound healing properties by stimulating collagen and elastin production, promoting angiogenesis, and providing antioxidant protection.
-The copper component is essential for proper collagen cross-linking and tissue maturation.
+The copper component is important for proper collagen cross-linking and tissue maturation.

 Clinical data chart - Best Peptides Knee Injury